erikdubois/LinuxMint18i3/README.md

 <b>Beware the hidden files !!
 Copy/paste all files (CTRL + H)</b>

- At this point there are no hidden files yet but there might be in the future.
+ At this point we have one hidden file with the name .i3status.conf but there might be more in the future.

 Some explanations